eddwebster/football_analytics/README.md

 Resources to aid data visualisation:

 #### Vizpiration
+Check out the [`vizpiration`](https://github.com/eddwebster/football_analytics/tree/master/img/vizpiration/) subfolder in the [`img`](https://github.com/eddwebster/football_analytics/tree/master/img/) folder, for examples of visualisations created by analysts in the community.

 *    [Son of a Corner](https://www.sonofacorner.com/tag/tutorials/)'s [Viz of the week](https://www.sonofacorner.com/tag/viz-of-the-week/).
 See the following GitHub repo [[link](https://github.com/sonofacorner/soc-viz-of-the-week)] for code to create these visuals

 #### Tutorials